kennywall/import-test/_posts/2011-02-28-achieve-an-api-ecosystem-with-powered-by-elance.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/api-evangelist/ecosystem.png
 ---
-{% include JB/setup %}<p>Taking an API from area to community takes a lot of work.
+{% include JB/setup %}Taking an API from area to community takes a lot of work.
 It just doesn't happen overnight.
 It takes a perfect balance of technology, developers, partners, resources and hard work.

 APIs are a big part of the future of a distributed workforce, and developer communities like Elance are building the workforce to support the APIs.
 You can leverage the Elance platform to: